How eCommerce Impacts Every Person in Manufacturing and Distribution Companies

 For that reason, buyers need to see information that is specific to them, from their approval authority to the business divisions or groups they buy for.
 B2B commerce differs widely from B2C eCommerce in this area, as buyers need to see custom catalogs that include only the products that are relevant to them, at customer-specific prices.
 The best user experience in the world will hold little value if the B2B eCommerce solution doesn’t provide a buying environment that is customized for that specific buyers’ needs, from products to pricing, and all the tools that support the order process.

-B2B commerce doesn’t end once the purchase is complete, and in fact, the accounts payable representative often faces a rather burdensome set of tasks.
+B2B commerce doesn’t end once the purchase is complete, and in fact, the accounting representative often faces a rather burdensome set of tasks.

 Unlike B2C scenarios, there are a tremendous number of variables within B2B commerce, not to mention seemingly endless payment scenarios.

 A strong B2B solution has to accommodate all of these scenarios and incorporate complex, custom business rules for payment and payment approvals.
-When the system can handle this type of variation, the role of accounts payable becomes much easier.
+When the system can handle this type of variation, the role of accounting persona becomes much easier.

 A strong B2B commerce system increases the productivity of each role within the buying cycle, and it’s important not to ignore the tasks that happen during the post-purchase section of that cycle.

-For people within the accounts payable department, and within accounting as a whole for that matter, the complexities of B2B are magnified exponentially not just due to contractual complexities, but because of the different logistics involved.
+For people within the accounting department, the complexities of B2B are magnified exponentially not just due to contractual complexities, but because of the different logistics involved.

 Returns, shipping and handling, and multiple delivery locations can all add another layer of detail to an already complex payment scenario.

-For that reason, B2B solutions that can handle customization by the customer, and don’t need to be modified substantially to accommodate unique processes, are particularly helpful in reducing task times and increasing efficiency for accounts payable representatives.
+For that reason, B2B solutions that can handle customization by the customer, and don’t need to be modified substantially to accommodate unique processes, are particularly helpful in reducing task times and increasing efficiency for accounting representatives.

 eCommerce and the B2B Salesperson